 If you have water pooling around the base of your toilet, then this is a plumbing emergency.
 This leak generally occurs because of a faulty setting seal or gasket, but if it is left unrepaired, it can easily cause damage to your home.

-If you are ready to talk to a plumber or you have additional questions, contact Econo West at 661-947-2653 to get started.
+If you are ready to talk to a plumber or you have additional questions, contact Econo West Heating Air & Plumbing at (661) 947-2653 to get started.